awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-cors.md

 # AWS::S3::Bucket CorsConfiguration<a name="aws-properties-s3-bucket-cors"></a>

 Describes the cross\-origin access configuration for objects in an Amazon S3 bucket\.
-For more information, see [Enabling Cross\-Origin Resource Sharing](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Enabling Cross\-Origin Resource Sharing](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html) in the *Amazon S3 User Guide*\.

 ## Syntax<a name="aws-properties-s3-bucket-cors-syntax"></a>